abhi-zero/intro-component-with-signup-form/README.md

 ### Problems Encountered

-During the CLAIM TRIAL project, I encountered several challenges while implementing the validation form.
-Initially, I thought I would need to use only JavaScript for validation.
+During the CLAIM TRIAL project, I encountered several challenges while implementing the validation form.I thought I would need to use only JavaScript for validation.
 However, after reviewing the HTML and CSS, I discovered errors in the CSS `:not(:valid)` pseudo-class.
 I fixed these issues and successfully utilized a combination of JavaScript, HTML, and CSS for the final validation process.

 To further enhance the validation process, I implemented additional JavaScript logic to improve accuracy.
 By combining these elements, I successfully created a robust validation form.